-Christopher E. Mehrens, Head, Music Library, serves a librarian to the Frets, Flutes, and Physics course.
+Christopher E. Mehrens, Head, Music Library, serves a librarian to the Music in Motion course.
 He arrived at ASU in 2007 after having served on the library faculty at Indiana State University.
 In addition to a Masters of Library Science with Specialization in Music Librarianship (Indiana University, Bloomington) he also holds a Ph.D. in Historical Musicology (UNC-Chapel).
 In 2006 he was the recipient of the Walter Gerboth Award and was also recognized as a promising scholar by Indiana State University for his research on music criticism in the United States.
 At Arizona State University, he is responsible for managing all aspects of Music Library operations and contributes to the management of the Arizona State University Libraries.
-His expertise, both as an information professional and as a musicologist makes him eminently qualified to provide library support to the Frets, Flutes, and Physics project.
+His expertise, both as an information professional and as a musicologist makes him eminently qualified to provide library support to the Music in Motion project.